Short Term is safe in 27 states and unsafe to buy in Illinois before July 1st

 The ACA (Obamacare) Individual Mandate was REPEALED by congress on 12/20/17.
 The Tax Cuts and Jobs Act of 2017 zeroed out the Individual Mandate on January 1, 2019.

-Advance Premium Tax Credits (federal health insurance subsidies) have also increased significantly since April 1, 2021 due to the passage of the American Rescue Plan.
+Depending on your total household M.A.G.I. – Modified Adjusted Gross Income – you may qualify for an A.P.T.C. – Advance Premium Tax Credit which will reduce your cost for health insurance.
+Advance Premium Tax Credits (federal health insurance subsidies) have increased significantly since April 1, 2021 due to the passage of the American Rescue Plan.
 Those enhanced subsidies have been extended until 2026 due to the passage of the I.R.A. – Inflation Reduction Act.
 Depending on your income, you may find a more affordable plan even if you earn a substantial income.
-To see if you qualify for a federal subsidy click “Shop for ACA-qualified (Obamacare) plans.”
+To see if you qualify for a federal subsidy click here.
 You will be able to shop all carriers, choose a plan, get your subsidy and finish the process much faster than working solely with Healthcare.gov.
-You can also purchase ACA-qualified plans without a subsidy using the same link if you do not qualify for an Advance Premium Tax Credit.
+You can also purchase ACA-qualified health insurance policies without subsidies using the same link if you do not qualify for Advance Premium Tax Credits.